-You may resume normal daily activities and walking the day after surgery.
-It is fine to look downward, but for the first week you should bend at the knees and not ben over to lift heavy objects.
+You may resume normal daily activities such as cooking, light cleaning and dusting, and walking the day after surgery.
+It is fine to look downward, but for the first week you should bend at the knees and not bend over to lift heavy objects.
+Non-strenuous physical activity such as fast walking, bicycle riding, gentle sexual intercourse and lifting up to 15 pounds may be undertaken, bearing in mind that you must protect your eye from injury.
 Reading and watching TV are not harmful.
-Physically stressful activities such as racquet sports, swimming, lifting heavy weights, bench press, push-ups, sit ups and so on must wait 3 months.
-Golf and jogging may be resumed after 2 months depending on doctor approval.
-Avoid activities where you have to bend down or hold your breath to perform, such as opening a heavy door.
-Keep your head above the level of your heart for the first month.
-You may resume driving when your light sensitivity has diminished provided the vision in your unoperated eye is adequate to drive.
+Physically stressful activities such as racquet sports, swimming, lifting heavy weights, bench press, push-ups, sit-ups and so on must wait 3 months.
+Golf and jogging may be resumed in 3 to 4 weeks depending on how comfortable your eye feels.
+You may resume driving when your light sensitivity has diminished provided the vision in your un operated eye is adequate to drive.